 This document describes the Local Habitat Suitability extension for the LANDIS-II model.
 For information about the model and its core concepts, see the LANDIS-II Conceptual Model Description.
 Users not familiar with LANDIS-II should read the LANDIS-II Model User Guide prior to reading this document.
 Further, this extension optionally utilizes output from other LANDIS-II extensions, and users should be familiar with the case-specific extensions generating input for this extension.
 We also highly recommend that users new to the LANDIS modeling environment read Mladenoff (2004), Scheller et al. (2007), and Sturtevant et al. (2009).
 For examples of studies that have utilized LANDIS or LANDIS-II output in wildlife research see Akçakaya et al. (2004), Akçakaya et al. (2005), Scheller et al. (2011), Shifley et al. (2006), Spencer et al. (2011), and Zollner et al. (2005).

-The Local Habitat Suitability extension is designed to facilitate wildlife habitat suitability analyses using LANDIS-II model output.
-Prior to this extension, individuals interested in using LANDIS-II output to investigate habitat suitability were required to perform all habitat suitability classification actions following LANDIS-II model output, typically using a Geographic Information System (GIS).
+The Local Habitat Suitability extension is designed to facilitate habitat suitability analyses using LANDIS-II model output.
+Prior to this extension, individuals interested in using LANDIS-II output to investigate habitat suitability were required to perform all habitat suitability classification actions outside of the LANDIS-II model environment, typically importing the model output into a Geographic Information System (GIS) for further analysis.
 This extension improves the value of LANDIS-II for habitat suitability analyses by performing cell-level habitat suitability classifications within the LANDIS-II model.

-Advantages of using this extension compared to performing all habitat suitability modeling following LANDIS-II model output include: 1) substantial reduction in post-processing effort; 2) ability to quickly visualize and compare habitat suitability output among scenarios and classification schemes; and 3) ability to track habitat characteristics that are not obtainable from LANDIS-II output maps alone.
+Advantages of using this extension compared to performing all habitat suitability modeling outside of the LANDIS-II model environment include: 1) substantial reduction in post-processing effort; 2) ability to quickly visualize and compare habitat suitability output among scenarios and classification schemes, including compatibility with the LandViz Visualization Tool; and 3) ability to track habitat characteristics that are not obtainable from LANDIS-II output maps alone.
 For example, time since fire in conjunction with stand age and/or species composition prior to burning can be a useful proxy for habitat suitability.
-Because both stand age and species composition values can change as a result of fire, it is necessary to know habitat states prior to fires in order to properly classify post-fire habitat suitability.
+Because both stand age and species composition values can change as a result of fire, it is necessary to know the habitat states prior to fires in order to properly classify post-fire habitat suitability.
+This information can be easily tracked internally but can be cumbersome to extract through GIS post-processing.

 Reclassification